freedomofpress/securedrop/docs/install.rst

 sent via email so journalists know if it is worth checking the *Journalist Interface*.
 For this you will need:

--  The Journalist Alert Key
+-  The journalist alerts GPG key
--  The Journalist Alert Key fingerprint
+-  The journalist alerts GPG key fingerprint
--  The email address that will receive the daily notifications
+-  The email address that will receive the journalist alerts

 You will have to copy the following required files to ``install_files/ansible-base``: